julienreszka/julienreszka/notes/Dos-and-donts-of-growing.md

 Maintain a laser-like focus on the purpose of each meeting.
 Clearly outline goals and objectives, and ensure that discussions revolve around key focal points to drive meaningful outcomes.

-#### Don't: Allow Meetings to Become Tangential
+#### Don't: Allow distractions

-Guard against meetings devolving into tangential discussions that stray from the intended agenda.
-This ensures that time is used efficiently and that decisions align with growth objectives.
+Miscommunications is caused by distractions.
+Avoid this by making sure that everyone is paying attention.

 ## Agreements